iSynthetica/primex-v2/wp-content/plugins/woocommerce-ajax-filters/readme.txt

 WooCommerce AJAX Product Filters - Advanced product filtering ability for your WooCommerce shop.
 Add unlimited filters with one widget.

-= New Feature in version 1.3 =
+= New Feature in version 1.5 =

-&#9989; New admin settings design
+&#9989; New styles for filters: Checkbox, Select, Slider, Color, Image &#9989; New slider styles
-&#9989; New filters post type and group with filters &#9989; Possibility to filter WooCommerce shortcode &#9989; Display filters on any pages(filters will work only on pages with products) &#9989; Condition to select pages where filters/groups must be displayed &#9989; Option to hide filters on mobile, tablet or desktop &#9989; Filter by Product Tags
+&#9989; New buttons styles
-&#9989; Better work with variations
+&#9989; Selected filters area horizontal styles &#9989; Single selection for check
-&#9989; Hierarchical category tree
+&#9989; Select and Select2 can be displayed on same time &#9989; Collapse widget option with different settings &#9989; Less JavaScript and HTML code for same result.
-&#9989; Color and image type of filters
+&#9989; More compatibility with themes and plugins &#9989; Better compatibility with Divi Builder, Beaver Builder, Elementor Builder &#9989; Relevanssi compatibility
-&#9989; SEO Title, Description and Header with added filters &#9989; Filters can be collapsed by clicking on title, option to collapse filter on start &#9989; Price Filter Custom Min and Max values
+&#9989; More ways to customize filters and add additional functionality &#9989; Option to set how hierarchical attribute must be displayed &#9989; Separate admin title and frontend title &#9989; Back button in browser on AJAX
-&#9989; Option to Set Values for the Price Slider Manually &#9989; Add custom CSS on admin settings page
+&#9989; All JavaScript in one minified file
-&#9989; Show icons before/after widget title and/or before/after values
+&#9989; All CSS Styles in one minified file
-&#9989; Scroll top position can be controlled by the admin &#9989; More functionality and Enhancements
+&#9989; Checked style for image element style

 = Features: =